 Wooden fences are available in a number of styles.
 When you combine the numerous materials available with the various patterns and treatments, the possibilities are practically unlimited.
 However, regardless of the precise style of a fence you install, all wood fences have the same essential parts.
 Understanding the components of a wood fence is an excellent place to start when choosing your own.
 When you understand the terminology, it is much easier to make sense of all the possibilities.
 So, here’s a quick rundown of what a wood fence is made of.
-There are several materials, design, and style options available.
-You’ll be able to talk about all of them with the confidence of a pro after this introduction.
+There are several materials, design, and style options available for fence supplies hayward ca. You’ll be able to talk about all of them with the confidence of a pro after this introduction.
 You can visit drilling-it to learn more.

 The most important parts of a wood fence are the posts.
 The posts serve as anchors for the rest of the wood fence.
 Typically, fence posts are composed of 4/4 or 6/6 lumber.
 (It’s worth mentioning that 4/4 timber isn’t actually four inches by four inches.)
 444 lumber is normally around 3.5” square, despite its designation.
 The same goes for the rest of your fence’s dimensions.
 So, before you start designing, make sure you have the exact dimensions of your fencing components.
 The height of the fence posts is determined by the finished fence height.
 The posts may be flush with the top of the fence in some circumstances.